 A7-3.18 Message 20: Data link management message

-This message should be used by base station(s) to pre-announce the fixed allocation schedule (FATDMA) for one or more base station(s) and it should be repeated as often as required.
+This message should be used to pre-announce the fixed allocation schedule (FATDMA) for one or more base station(s) and it should be repeated as often as required.
 This way the system can provide a high level of integrity for base station(s).
 This is especially important in regions where several base stations are located adjacent to each other and mobile station(s) move between these different regions.
 These reserved slots cannot be autonomously allocated by mobile stations.

 (No additional changes prior to this section)